exercism/rust/exercises/doubly-linked-list/.meta/description.md

 newcomers, when they try implementing one.
 Often, they find it unexpectedly difficult to work with the yet unfamiliar borrow checker.

+## A Note on `unsafe`
+Remember, the goal of unsafe Rust is to write safe code in cases where the compiler can't help us guarantee correctness.
+It must not be possible for a user to cause memory unsafety of any kind using only the safe interfaces we expose.

+Document the safety-critical invariants you need to uphold and comment each unsafe block explaining why it is safe.

+Any function where the caller has to maintain safety-critical invariants should be marked unsafe.
+This includes private functions.

 ## Step 1

 Implement the functionality for adding and removing elements (pushing and popping)